livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 {{< added-in release-2021-11 >}}, and media library support {{< added-in release-2022-03 >}}

 The document inbox feature allows document and media references to be assigned to another document.
+Currently pages can accept documents or media library entries to their inbox, articles can only accept media library entries.

 ### Configuration